My Kinda Scene: Vic James' favourite scenes from Gladiator

 Which is just as well, because by the time Gilded Cage hits bookshops I will have read and re-read it as many times as I’ve watched Gladiator.

-Both Gilded Cage and its sequel Tarnished City, that make up the start of Vic James' Dark Gifts trilogy are out now in Paperback and as an Ebook and Audiobook.
+Both Gilded Cage and its sequel Tarnished City, that make up the start of Vic James' Dark Gifts Trilogy - out now in paperback, ebook and audio.